 (c) undertaking, coordinating, managing and providing practical and financial assistance to activities and projects relating to emergency services.

+(3) Nothing in this section or another provision of the emergency services Acts limits the functions of the FES Commissioner as a chief executive officer under the Public Sector Management Act 1994.

 [Section 11 amended by No. 38 of 2002 s.
-7.]
+7; No. 22 of 2012 s.
+9.]

-12. Powers of the Authority
+12. Powers of FES Commissioner

-(1) The Authority may do all things necessary or convenient to be done for or in connection with the performance of its functions.
+(1) The FES Commissioner may do all things necessary or convenient to be done for or in connection with the performance of the FES Commissioner’s functions.

-(2) Without limiting subsection (1) or any other power conferred on the Authority by the emergency services Acts, the Authority may —
+(2) Without limiting subsection (1) or any other power conferred on the FES Commissioner by the emergency services Acts, the FES Commissioner may —

-(a) subject to section 14, acquire, hold, manage, improve, develop, dispose of, and otherwise deal in, real and personal property;
+[(a) deleted]

-(b) produce and publish information on matters related to its functions;
+(b) produce and publish information on matters related to the FES Commissioner’s functions; and

-(c) require payment of rent, fees or other charges for the use of any of its facilities or services;
+(c) require payment of rent, fees or other charges for the use of any of the Department’s facilities or services; and

-(ca) make such charges as it determines for anything done by it in the performance of its functions under section 26A of the Fire Brigades Act 1942;
+(ca) make such charges as the FES Commissioner determines for anything done by the FES Commissioner in the performance of the FES Commissioner’s functions under section 26A of the Fire Brigades Act 1942; and

-(d) fix the amount of rent, fees or other charges referred to in paragraph (c) or (ca) and may reduce or refund the amount payable in particular cases;
+(d) fix the amount of rent, fees or other charges referred to in paragraph (c) or (ca) and may reduce or refund the amount payable in particular cases; and

-(e) enter into a contract or arrangement with a person or body (including a local government, or a department of the Public Service or other agency or instrumentality of the State or the Commonwealth) —
+(e) enter into a contract or arrangement on behalf of the State with a person or body (including a local government, or a department of the Public Service or other agency or instrumentality of the State or the Commonwealth) —

 (i) for the performance by that person or body of any work or the supply of equipment or services; or